wongatron/calendar/10-feedtxt.md

 Note: Feed.TXT supports alternative formats / styles for meta data blocks.
-For now YAML, JSON and INI style are built-in and shipping with the `feedtxt` gem.
+For now YAML, JSON and INI style are built-in and shipping with the `feedtxt` library.
 To use a format-specific parser use:

 - `Feedtxt::YAML.parse`